 In our book, there are two types of biscuits.
-The ethereally airy, ever so slightly crumbly, unimaginably decadent cream biscuit that just sort of evaporates the moment you deign to eat it.
-And the baking-powder biscuit, which is almost as nuanced yet quite a lot sturdier and, as such, an able accompaniment not just for better the quick and delicate strawberry freezer jam recipe below, but heartier fare such as eggs, bacon, and, natch, fried chicken.
+The ethereally airy, ever so slightly crumbly, unimaginably decadent cream biscuit that just sort of disintegrates the moment you deign to eat it.
+And the baking-powder biscuit, which isn’t quite as lofty due to its splendid sturdiness, which allows it to be an able accompaniment not just for better the quick and delicate strawberry freezer jam recipe below but heartier fare such as eggs and bacon or, natch, fried chicken.
 Originally published May 9, 2007.–Renee Schettler Rossi

 Baking Powder Biscuits

 - 1 teaspoon butter

 - 2 cups all-purpose flour, plus more for the work surface

 - 1. Preheat oven to 425°F (220°C).
 Butter a baking sheet.